section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 ### Let's Recap
 1. We set up our Agora Account and created a project using the Project Management Dashboard and acquired the App Id which we later used in the app to initiate the Agora Engine Instance.

-2. We created the home screen with two buttons and text input to create a live stream and join the live stream.
+2. We cloned the started code and we passed a UUID when we navigated to the Live screen which is the channel ID used for the Livestream.

-3. We setup React Navigation and we navigated between the two screens.
-We passed a UUID when we navigated to the Live screen which is the channel ID used for the Livestream.
+3. We acquired Camera and Microphone permissions from Android to transmit Audio and Video.

-4. We initiated the Agora Engine instance and setup all the necessary configuration for the engine like the Channel Profile and the Client Profile.
+4. We initiated the Agora Engine instance and setup all the necessary configurations for the engine like the Channel Profile and the Client Profile.

-5. Then, we joined the channel using no authentication and the channel ID from the route prop.
+5. We joined the channel using no authentication and the channel ID from the route prop.

 6. We displayed the Local View and Remote View based on who is using the app, the Livestream host, or the audience.